pojntfx/atmosfeed/README.md

 <a href="https://atmosfeed.p8.lu/"><img src="https://github.com/pojntfx/webnetesctl/raw/main/img/launch.png" alt="PWA badge" width="200"/></a>

-If you prefer to self-host, see [contributing](#contributing); static binaries for the manager and worker, a `.tar.gz` archive for the frontend and an OCI image for containerization are also available on [GitHub releases](https://github.com/pojntfx/atmosfeed/releases) and [GitHub container registry](https://github.com/pojntfx/atmosfeed/packages) respectively.
+If you prefer to self-host, see [Contributing](#contributing); static binaries for the manager and worker, a `.tar.gz` archive for the frontend and an OCI image for containerization are also available on [GitHub releases](https://github.com/pojntfx/atmosfeed/releases) and [GitHub container registry](https://github.com/pojntfx/atmosfeed/packages) respectively.

 In addition to this publicly hosted infrastructure, a client CLI is also provided in the form of static binaries in order to make feed deployment and management from your local system easier.